guestdaniel/GuestOxenham2022/README.md

 ### Figure 3

 Figure 3 plots excitation patterns for simulated medium spontaneous rate (MSR) auditory nerve fibers responding to the ISO and GEOM stimuli from Experiment 1.
 The simulations and plot are generated by a single `.py` script.

+### Figure 3.5

+Figure 3.5 plots excitation patterns for simulated medium spontaneous rate (MSR) auditory nerve fibers responding to the DBL stimuli from Experiment 2.
+The simulations and plot are generated by a single `.py` script.

 ### Figure 4